digital-work-lab/theses/docs/topics.md

 # Open topics
 {: .no_toc }

-The following topics are currently open for Bachelor's and Master's theses.
+The following topics are currently open for Bachelor's and Master's thesis.

 ## Overview
 {: .no_toc .text-delta }